-Make this baked oatmeal breakfast casserole your own by swapping out the dried cranberries and coconut shavings with any of these other yummy add-ins.
+Whenever making this baked oatmeal breakfast try switching out the dried cranberries and coconut with any of these other yummy add-ins for your own twist.

 - Berries, fresh or frozen

 - Apples, skinned and chopped

 - Bananas, sliced or chunked